Research in the ITL

 Academics in the ITL engage in research to support the academic development work that we do, and aim to publish in the international higher education arena.

 Institutional research is carried out in the ITL to directly support the University’s strategic initiatives.
-This includes research required by the University, including evaluation of policy and strategy, student course perceptions and evaluation of students' performance via the SCEQ, PREQ etc.
+This includes research required by the University, including evaluations of policy and strategy, student course perceptions and students' performance, via the survey systems, such as SCEQ and PREQ.

-In addition, academics in the ITL carry out research focused on teaching in higher education, or academic development work more generally.
+In addition, academics in the ITL conduct research focused on teaching in higher education, or academic development work more generally.
 This may be initiated by faculty academics working with ITL staff on strategic projects.
 Such research is practitioner based and is often done collaboratively.
-Where appropriate the ITL's academic development activities are written up for publication.

-Academics in the ITL supervise research higher degree (RHD) students and are keen to encourage applications by people interested in doing research on our topics of interest.
+Academics in the ITL supervise research higher degree (RHD) students, and encourage applications from people interested in doing research on our topics of interest.

 Click here to see the list of ITL RHD students.